-In March 2016, the FCTA Board approved a loan of \$7.3 million from the Rail Consolidation Program to the City of Fresno Metro Trail Initiative.
+In March 2016, the FCTA Board approved a loan of \$4.6 million from the Rail Consolidation Program to the City of Fresno Metro Trail Initiative.
 This loan will be repaid by future City of Fresno Local Transportation Program - Pedestrian Trail Subprogram funds.
-It is estimated that the loan will be repaid by the City of Fresno within five (5) years.
+It is estimated that the loan will be repaid by the City of Fresno by FY 21/22.